Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Discussion

 Building on previous studies \cite{bodman2016, myrvoll-nilsen2020}, the strength of our Bayesian framework is that it yields the posterior means and CIs for the uncertain parameters of the stochastic two-box EBM fitted to GMST simulations.
-Our findings reveal a dependence of the estimated feedback parameters on the response to intermittent volcanic eruptions.
+Due to our choice of priors and the convergence of the fit, the estimated heat capacity $C_1$ agrees by construction with previous findings \cite{geoffroy2013, geoffroy2013a, fredriksen2017}.
+Our response parameters $\lambda_1$ and $\lambda_2$ are consistent with results from \citet{fredriksen2017}, estimated from observational data.
+However, the estimates differ from those obtained in 4x$\mathrm{CO_2}$ experiments \cite{geoffroy2013, geoffroy2013a}.
+This is because our framework accounts for high-frequency pulses and, thus, estimates response parameters associated with faster dynamics.
+Furthermore, our findings reveal a dependence of the estimated response parameters on the imprint of intermittent volcanic eruptions on simulated temperatures.
 This is reflected in consistently high values for $w_1$, emphasizing the fast feedback.
-Moreover, the inter-model spread of $\lambda_1$ in CMIP5 simulations suggests a link to the implemented volcanic forcing: CMIP5 simulations driven by a comparatively weak reconstruction (``GRA'') tend to show higher values for $\lambda_1$ compared to those driven by ``CEA'' (Tab.~\ref{tab:table0}), which has greater forcing amplitudes. $\lambda_1$ and $w_1$ are particularly high for BCC-CSM1-1, indicating a fast but weak forced response of the fitted EBM (Fig.~\ref{fig:fit_supp}).
+The inter-model spread of $\lambda_1$ in CMIP5 simulations suggests a link to the implemented volcanic forcing: CMIP5 simulations driven by a comparatively weak reconstruction (``GRA'') tend to show higher values for $\lambda_1$ compared to those driven by ``CEA'' (Tab.~\ref{tab:table0}), which has greater forcing amplitudes. $\lambda_1$ and $w_1$ are particularly high for BCC-CSM1-1, indicating a fast and weak forced response of the fitted EBM (Fig.~\ref{fig:fit_supp}).
 This is consistent with a weak forced response in BCC-CSM1-1\cite{bothe2013}.
-In CLIMBER2 (mean), $\lambda_1$ and $w_1$ are poorly constrained, as CIs span the full prior range.
-We find that the temperature response to volcanic eruptions in CLIMBER2 (mean) is delayed compared to all other AR5 EMIC simulations.
-The estimated $\lambda_1$ and $w_1$ can be reconciled with these if the temperature data was shifted by one year.
+The parameter estimates for CLIMBER2 (mean) differ from the remaining AR5 EMICs.
+In particular, $\lambda_1$ is poorly constrained, as CIs span the full prior range.
+We find that the temperature response to volcanic eruptions in CLIMBER2 (mean) is delayed.
+The estimated $\lambda_1$ and $w_1$ can be reconciled with those of the other AR5 EMICs if the temperature data were shifted by 1 yr.
 Altogether, the sensitivity of the fit to intermittent volcanic forcing suggests that high-frequency forcing plays a crucial role for simulating temperature variability across scales correctly.